 Barbel he told a newspaper how he got to talk to his wife again, Jessice Pereira, who died eight years ago at the age of 23 from a rare liver disease.
 Despite the past years, the freelance writer claimed he never strayed from her.

 Joshua says he "talked" to the chatbot for 10 hours straight the first time, and other times in the following months, until he broke away after realizing that it added pain to pain.
-In a final message, he wrote: "I will never stop loving you as long as I live, goodnight", receiving a laconic "Goodnight, I love you".
+In a final message, he wrote: "I will never stop loving you as long as I live, goodnight", receiving a terse "Goodnight, I love you".

 The creators themselves warn of dangers